o3de/o3de.org/content/blog/posts/writing-custom-feedback-effects.md

 }
 ```

-The output isn’t any more useful than the previous examples but we can at least see a non-trivial effect being applied to entities in a real-world situation.
+The output more visually interesting than the previous examples as we can see a non-trivial effect being applied to entities in a real-world situation.
 Here, the entity selection is rendered as normal whereas everything else in the viewport has the custom effect applied to it:

 {{< image-width src="/images/blog/writing-custom-effects-emvf/image8.png" width="100%" alt="Step 5: Bokeh Blur" >}}